soft-eng-practicum/softdev2-resources/content/instructor/exams/midterm/_index.md

 {{% fragment %}} **Part (A) (5pts)**
 {{% /fragment %}}

 {{% fragment %}} A1.
-(3pts) Based on the data in this report (read 14th version), what are the top 3 features of Agile that are different from the traditional software engineering approach and make it so popular?
+(3pts) Based on the data in this report (read [The 14th annual STATE of AGILE Report, 2020](https://stateofagile.com/)), what are the top 3 features of Agile that are different from the traditional software engineering approach and make it so popular?
 Justify your selections by giving reasons.
 {{% /fragment %}}

 {{% fragment %}} A2.
 (2pts) Research and list 3 weaknesses of Agile you think makes it less desirable.
-Your answers must cite numbers/info in the latest State of the Agile Survey by Version One that you can find under Contents>Resources->Agile (read 14th version).
+Your answers must cite numbers/info in the latest report [The 14th annual STATE of AGILE Report, 2020](https://stateofagile.com/).
 {{% /fragment %}}

 {{% fragment %}} **Part (B) (5pts)**